mario-galindo/ACK-01/README.md

 - **network_address_space** My IP's address range for the VPC.
 - **subnet1_address_space** : My IP's address range for subnet 1
 - **subnet2_address_space** : My IP's address range for subnet 2

+### Providers

+Declare my aws provider and set the initialize values.

+### Locals

+Declare local variables because in some case is needed to create a compose variable.

+### Data

+Get a list from aws of my avalilability zone according to my region